-Green Lake County has had a relatively constant population.
-In 2000, Green Lake County had a population of 19,105; the County population is projected to grow to 19,349 by 2010.
-In addition, the already substantial seasonal population will increase the county from 30,000 in 2000 to 34,000 by the year 2010, placing further pressure on county recreational facilities.
+As previously noted in this plan, Green Lake County has had a relatively constant population over time.
+In 2010, Green Lake County had a population of 19,051; the County population is projected be 19,201 by 2020.
+It's estimated that the already substantial seasonal population has increased in the county from 30,000 in 2000 to 34,000 by the year 2010, placing further pressure on county recreational facilities.